kem-a/e-webapp/README.md

 # Electron Web Application Wrapper

-## Make any web page to standalone native application
+## Transform any web page to standalone native application

 This project provides a script to create a web wrapper application using Electron.
 It's designed to encapsulate a web address into a standalone desktop application, enhancing usability and integration with desktop environments.